-3 ways our new trade maps will improve the way you plan your logistics
+3 ways our trade maps can support your planning

-You could say we have something for everyone: while our high-level trade maps show global trade routes and how they relate to one another, detailed trade maps help customers visualise export routes (load and discharge ports) and import routes (discharge ports only).
+You could say we have something for every need: while our high-level trade maps show all trade routes inbound and outbound per region and how they relate to one another, the detailed trade maps visualise an individual trade lane with all the details needed.

 2. They’re easy to read and understand

-Unlike conventional maps, transit maps aren’t necessarily geographically accurate, but are designed to be easily understood.
-Straight lines illustrate a fixed distance between stations (regardless of physical distance), and the colour-coding of lines allows users to quickly identify a specific route, including any necessary transfer points.
-This is particularly useful when looking at world and trade level, and the WW Ocean trade maps have adopted this.
+Unlike conventional maps, trade maps aren’t necessarily geographically accurate, but are designed to be easily understood.
+Straight lines illustrate a fixed distance between ports (regardless of physical distance), and the colour-coding of lines allows you to quickly identify a specific route, including any necessary transfer points.
+This is particularly useful when looking at a world and trade level.

 3. Extra detail – like transit times – is included

 Not only are our routes colour-coded, we also indicate the frequency and typical transit time for every trade, as well as offering detail on ports we call at and rotations.
 Visually, arrows indicate the direction of travel, dots indicate a port of call, and hollow circles indicate that an inbound voyage calls at a port.

 It really couldn’t be simpler to see where we can support your ocean transportation needs.